More detailed information on Industry Agreements can be found on our member site.

-The Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standards (CRS) Process Agreements facilitate Fundserv members’ ability to adhere to regulations and minimize paperwork.
+The Foreign Account Tax Compliance Act (FATCA) and Common Reporting Standard (CRS) Process Agreements facilitate Fundserv members’ ability to adhere to regulations and minimize paperwork.

 Foreign Account Tax Compliance Act (FATCA)

-Canadian financial institutions are required to identify account holders who are U.S. persons for U.S. tax purposes (both U.S. tax residents and U.S. citizens) and to report certain information about those accounts to the Canada Revenue Agency, who exchanges this information with the U.S. Internal Revenue Service (IRS).
+Canadian financial institutions are required to identify account holders who are U.S. persons for U.S. tax purposes (both U.S. tax residents and U.S. citizens) and to report certain information about those accounts to the Canada Revenue Agency (CRA), who exchanges this information with the U.S. Internal Revenue Service (IRS).

-For more information on FATCA, please review the CRA’s information on enhanced financial account information reporting.
+For more information on the FATCA, please refer to the CRA’s information on enhanced financial account information reporting.

-Effective July 1, 2017, Canadian financial institutions are required to identify and report information on accounts held by persons who are resident in any country other than Canada or the U.S for tax purposes.
+Effective July 1, 2017, Canadian financial institutions are required to identify and report information on accounts held by persons who are residents in any country other than Canada or the U.S. for tax purposes.
 The CRA will then exchange this information with tax authorities of the participating countries.

-For more information on CRS, please review the CRA’s information on Common Reporting Standards.
+For more information on the CRS, please refer to the CRA’s information on the Common Reporting Standard.